NotLindskey/HTML-CSS-JS/README.md

 If you make more changes in VSCode, save your work, then Refresh the browser to see them.

-## 1.1) Make a Commit
+## 1.1) [x] Make a Commit

 *When you're done with your HTML, make a "`commit`" with `git`.*

-> Definitly refer to the Git Practical video on this!
+> Definitely refer to the Git Practical video on this!
 You'll be making commits *all the time* so eventually you'll get this memorized.
 For now, take it one step at a time!

 Here is the pattern.
 Be sure you are in the project folder!